nflu/turtlebot_soccer/docs/README.md

 # Team
 ### Angela Wang
+Angela is a fourth year EECS major interested in signals and systems.
+She does robotic simulation research with Professor Ron Fearing and communication network research with Professor Shyam Parekh.
+She contributed to all of the perception, planning, prediction, and control modules.
 ### Khadijah Flowers
+Khadijah is a fourth year CS major.
 ### Neil Lugovoy
 Neil is a fourth year CS major who does research in Professor Claire Tomlin's lab on safe learning in robotics.
-In this project, he contributed to all of the perception, planning, and control modules and also worked heavily on integration.
+In this project, he contributed to all of the perception, planning, prediction, and control modules and also worked heavily on integration.
 ### Sampada Deglurkar
 Sampada is a fourth year EECS major.
 She worked mainly on the prediction, planning, and control sides of the project and also helped with integration.